fahmidur/try-nginx-pqc-1/README.md

 * secp256r
 * secp521r1

-I'm using docker-compose here because it makes all of the port-forwarding between the host and guest, extremely easy.
+I'm using docker-compose here because it simplifies port-forwarding between the host and guest.

 To get started simply run: